imbo/imbo/tests/behat/README.md

 When I request the image resource for :path as a (png|gif|jpg) When I request the image resource for :path as a (png|gif|jpg) using HTTP :method When I request: <TableNode>
+When I request the image using the generated short URL

 Then the Imbo error message is :message
 Then the Imbo error message is :message and the error code is :code